 Each shade of grey is capable of creating a completely different look.
-From Dimity to Down Pipe, grey is one of the most versatile colours on the spectrum; it can channel edgy Rock ‘n’ Roll vibes or a calming rustic feel.
-It’s no wonder grey living room ideas are among the most popular images on Instagram.
+From Dimity to Down Pipe, grey is one of the most versatile colours on the spectrum; it can channel edgy Rock 'n' Roll vibes or create a calming rustic feel.
+It's no wonder grey living room ideas are among the most popular images on Instagram.

-Read on for living rooms that prove grey can simultaneously feel warm, light and airy, with gorgeous grey painted walls offering a beautiful backdrop for modern furniture, art and books.
-If you want to keep your living room looking fresh, paint the skirting and ceilings white, and stick to a minimal Scandinavian inspired scheme, with pale blond wood flooring, clean lines and lashings of white to complement the grey walls.
+Read on for grey living room ideas that prove the tone can simultaneously feel warm, light and airy, or dark and dramatic, with gorgeous grey painted walls offering a beautiful backdrop for modern furniture, art and books.